Social Icons

 Directed by Roar Uthaug

-Lara’s father went on a hunt a save the world, a hunt which was only known by him and a group (or company) known as Trinity.
-He wanted to make sure the mystical powers of the Queen of Yamatai, never got into the hands of the wrong people who wanted to use the Queen’s powers of death from touch to take over the world.
+Like the old Lara Croft starring Angelina Jolie, Lara’s absent father affected the way she grew up and perceived life.
+Her hunt for what happened to her father is what led to this whole movie.
+Lara’s father went on a hunt to save the world—a hunt known only to him and a group (or company) known as Trinity.
+He wanted to make sure the mystical powers of the Queen of Yamatai never fell into the hands of the wrong people, who wanted to use the Queen’s power of death from touch to take over the world.

-The way the movie ends, reminds me of Indiana Jones and Raiders of the Lost Ark (1981).
-Where the entirety of the movie didn’t end up making sense as what happened would have happened or not have happened if Lara had just stayed home.
+The movie starts with me having a fond recollection of an Irish voice, which later turned out not to be that of Dara Ó Briain.
+The way the movie ends reminds me of Indiana Jones and Raiders of the Lost Ark (1981), where the entirety of the movie doesn’t end up making sense, as what happened would have happened—or not happened—if Lara had just stayed home.

-An ok movie that anyone could watch.
+An okay movie that anyone could watch.

 0 comments: